sf-wdi-31/depth-first-search/README.md

 Breadth First Search used a queue (first in is first out) to keep track of which nodes to visit next.
 Depth First Search, at least in its iterative form, uses a stack (first in is last out).

+Depth First Search can be done recursively, or iteratively with a stack.
+The iterative version translates more easily to graphs that might have loops (after you see both versions, think about why that is).

 ## Exercises: Depth First Tree Search